On the list of the COVID-19 pandemic’s lingering effects on the American workforce, there’s a new addition: “quiet quitting.

 There’s possibly never been a time when a well-conceived employee recognition and incentive program could have as much impact as now.

-In addition to the actions listed above, the creation or expansion of recognition and incentives should be part of your company’s core response to the “quiet quitting” phenomenon.
+In addition to the actions listed above, the creation or expansion of recognition and incentives should be part of your company’s core strategy to prevent quiet quitting.

 When you make regular, constructive, positive recognition part of your company culture, you’ll create a more engaged workforce less likely to feel the urge to quit – either figuratively through “quiet quitting” or literally by joining the Great Resignation.